This article originally appeared on Noisey Germany.

 I'm from Iceland and my religion is Asatru.
 It's the most healthy belief system you can even get involved with.
 Those who can read the Hávamál should absolutely do it.
 Through it people can really grow and learn something about life and ethics.
 The messages it contains have as much meaning today as back then.

-Do you have a favorite from this year's lineup?
+Do you have a favourite from this year's lineup?

 No question: Sólstafir.
 So nice!